Almohad Caliphate: Caliphate and expansion

 In 1151, Abd al-Mu'min launched an expedition to the east.
 This may have been encouraged by the Norman conquests along the coast of Ifriqiya, as fighting the Christian invaders here gave him a pretext for conquering the rest of the region.
 In August 1152, he captured Béjaïa, the capital of the Hammadids.
 The last Hammadid ruler, Yahya ibn Abd al-Aziz, fled by sea.
 The Arab tribes of the region, the Banu Hilal and Banu Sulaym, reacted to the Almohad advance by gathering an army against them.
 The Almohads routed them in the Battle of Sétif in April 1153.
 Abd al-Mu'min nonetheless saw value in their military abilities.
 He persuaded them by various means – including taking some families as hostages to Marrakesh and more generous actions like offering them material and land incentives – to move to present-day Morocco and join the Almohad armies.
 These moves also had the corollary effect of advancing the Arabisation of future Morocco.
 They were specifically settled into the Atlantic plains of Morocco which was previously depopulated by the Almohads.
 Without the Almohad recruitment of Arabs and resettling into the Atlantic plains, Morocco would have avoided the rural Arabisation that came with the Hilalian migrations into the Maghreb.
 The settlement added to the ethnic complexity of the Maghreb and the Arabs became the most powerful force in the Moroccan plains when the Almohad army declined.
 The Berbers who previously inhabited these plains were either Arabized or displaced to nearby mountains.
 There was also a significant amount of Arab and Berber intermarriage which led to the spread of Arabic language and restructuring of tribal structures.
 These plains are inhabited today by the descendants of these Arab tribes known as the ʕroubiya – a name that literally means "Bedouins".

 Abd al-Mu'min spent the mid-1150s organizing the Almohad state and arranging for power to be passed on through his family line.
 In 1154, he declared his son Muhammad as his heir.
 In order to neutralise the power of the Masmuda, he relied on his tribe of origin, the Kumiyas (from the central Maghreb), whom he integrated into the Almohad power structure and from whom he recruited some 40,000 into the army.
 They would later form the bodyguard of the caliph and his successors.
 In addition, Abd al-Mu'min relied on Arabs, the great Hilalian families that he had deported to Morocco, to further weaken the influence of the Masmuda sheikhs.
-These Arabs became embedded in the Almohad elite to the point that they became partners in giving the bay‘a to a new caliph.
-These Arabs formed the most important contingents in the Almohad military in Ifriqiya, al-Andalus and the provinces and they were used on a regular basis in larger military expeditions within the empire.
-According to Andalusian historian Ibn Sahib al-Salat, the Arabs had a higher rate of pay than other soldiers in the Almohad military.
+These Arabs became embedded in the Almohad elite to the point that they became partners in giving the bay‘a to a new caliph and formed the most important contingents in the Almohad military in Ifriqiya, al-Andalus and the provinces.